tom-jj-G/Movies-ETL/README.md

 File with code: **challenge.ipynb**

-Data: cf. [Data](Data/) folder and link below for large .csv file https://drive.google.com/drive/folders/13f9OHeyWFwbavcMaZG8kKyuSlYLcdUTj?usp=sharing
+Data: cf. [Data](Data/) folder for Wikipedia dataset and link below for large .csv file (*movies_metadata.csv* for Kaggle dataset and *ratings.csv* for MovieLens dataset). https://drive.google.com/drive/folders/13f9OHeyWFwbavcMaZG8kKyuSlYLcdUTj?usp=sharing

-**NB: in order to run the code, large .csv files must be copied under a Data folder or path to files must be update in the *challenge.ipynb* file**
+**NB: in order to run the code, large .csv files must be copied under a Data folder or path to files must be updated in the *challenge.ipynb* file**

 ### Assumptions took